ut-amrl/ObVi-SLAM/README.md

 <!-- TODO
 - Explain files needed and their structure (intrinsics, extrinsics, visual features, bounding box (opt), images?,
 - Explain how to run given these files -->
-This is a quick start guide to run ObVi-SLAM from ROS Bagfiles.
+This is a quick start guide to run ObVi-SLAM from ROS Bagfiles inside the docker container.
+First, refer to [this page](https://github.com/ut-amrl/ros-noetic-docker/tree/ObViSLAMEvaluation) for Docker setup.

+### File structures
 By default, we assume to have a following data root directory structures:
 ```
 root_data_dir
 |- calibration (stores calibration files)